BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 The structure of this section is arranged into “Objects” followed by MapKeys and MapValues, the former of which refers to what speaker number a character was given, and the second is the aforementioned UUID referring to the character.

 Speaker 0 is generally the person your character is talking to, with Speaker 1 being your character.
 These roles are also referenced in the corresponding DialogBinary files.
 Speaker roles after that may be listed if narration is present, or if other characters beyond the character you’re speaking to have lines (like when other companions have reactions during a conversation).
-You’ll want to cross reference these TimelineSpeaker UUIDs with the same UUIDs in the DialogBinary file for the scene you're working with, so you’ll know what character is being referenced by them.
+You’ll want to cross reference the TimelineSpeaker UUIDs with the same UUIDs in the DialogsBinary file, so you’ll know what character is being referenced by them.

 To give you an example, the UUID for Speaker 0 in the above screenshot actually refers to Lae’zel in the timeline file for her InParty dialogue.
-You can cross reference that UUID in the corresponding DialogBinary file to find her global character UUID, as well as see the speaker number she's given, which will match the one for her in the timeline file.
+You can cross reference her speaker UUID by checking the corresponding DialogBinary file for the scene.
+This will also give you the speaker number she's given, which should match the one for her in the timeline file.

 Anything that references her UUID from the TimelineSpeakers section is related to her.
-So, if that UUID is listed as the “Actor” for a voice line (referring to which character is performing what element of the dialogue), that voice line will be spoken by her.
-If it's listed under a TLEmotionEffect component, then that component controls her expressions in the dialogue.
+So, if her UUID is listed as the “Actor” for a voice line (referring to which character is performing what element of the dialogue), that voice line will be spoken by her.
+If it's listed under a TLEmotionEvent component, then that component controls her expressions in the dialogue.
 If she's being referred to as the Target in a TLLookAtEvent component, then she's the character being looked at.

 The most important thing to know about the Timeline Speakers, though, is that you want to make sure any components you copy over from other files are updated to use the Timeline Speaker UUIDs from the file you copied them into.
 If you don't update them, the components you added won't be able to reference the characters properly, and you could end up something like [THIS](https://drive.google.com/file/d/1EIVmKs6qtHvgeUopn5bnDr7q6VgYhQ7w/view).
 Which is not ideal, for sure.